top of page

 Delivery of the feasibility study of the Xingu Institute in early September 2001, designed by architect Jean-Christophe Dubois and budgeted by French Ambassador Eric Danon.

-Unfortunately, due to the September 11 attacks in New York, the international community lost interest in the Amazon and the project was shelved.
+Unfortunately, due to 9/11, the international community lost interest in the Amazon and the project was shelved.
 Nevertheless, Raoni created an institute in the town of Colider, 200 km from the indigenous territory.
 It still exists as of today.

 The fourth international forest protection awareness campaign is launched.
 The book “Raoni, the memoirs of an Indian chief” is published, with a foreword by French President Jacques Chirac.